 A breakaway takes multiple sources, on different levels, to a destination.
-Breakaway 'takes' can be performed on all control panels except CQX panels.
+Breakaway takes can be performed on all control panels except CQX panels.

 To perform a breakaway, first press a destination button.
-Then alternately press level buttons (one or more) and source buttons.
-The multiple 'takes' occurs immediately when you press the source buttons.
-The previous route (for the destination) is lost.
+Then alternately press level buttons (one or more) and then a source button and then repeat for other levels.
+The multiple takes occurs immediately when you press the source buttons.
+The previous route (for that destination) is lost.